-If you choose to remember, next time you visit same website you won't need to enter the details, also if you have enabled iCloud Keychain, all devices connected with the same iCloud account will be synced as well, this means you do not have to repeatedly enter same log in details when accessing same websites with other your device, i.e. iPhone or iPad.
-Since the passwords are syncing via iCloud Keychain, you will be able to find all passwords in your Mac's application called Keychain Access, however, you may be calm, that all data is protected, in order to reveal the passwords you will have to grant access first, by entering the Keychain's and/or administrator's account password.
-Without required details, it will be unreachable, due to encryption, the file that stores all passwords and usernames is completely protected.
-Also checking the list of passwords via Keychain may become really useful, when you need to use another computer or device with Internet connection to access your personal information in some particular websites.
-In this article we will describe how to enable and disable, also how to check and manage passwords saved by Safari application.
+If you choose to 'remember', there is no need to reenter the details next time.
+Furthermore, if you have enabled iCloud Keychain, all devices connected with the same iCloud account will also be synced.
+Therefore, you do not have to repeatedly enter identical login details when accessing the same websites with your other devices (e.g. iPhone or iPad).
+As passwords are synced via iCloud Keychain, you can find all passwords in the Mac application called Keychain Access.
+Be assured that all data is protected, since in order to reveal the passwords, you must first grant access by entering the Keychain or administrator account password.
+Without these details, access will be denied due to encryption (the file that stores all passwords and usernames is completely protected).
+Furthermore, you can check the list of passwords via Keychain, which is useful when you need to use another computer or device with an internet connection to access your personal information for particular websites.
+In this article, we will describe how to enable and disable these features, including how to check and manage passwords saved by the Safari application.

 Table of Contents: